stwomack/Bush-Womack-TAP-Workshop/README.md

   * `git branch -M main`
   * `git push -u origin main`
 * Create a TAP workload
-  * `kubectl create -f ./config/workload.yaml`
+  * `tanzu apps workload create -f ./config/workload.yaml`
-* Monitor workload status and get URL once app has been deployed and is running
+* Monitor workload status and get its URL once app has been deployed and is running
   * `tanzu apps workload tail dotnet-sensors`
   * `tanzu apps workload get dotnet-sensors`
-* View running application in web browser
+* View running application in web browser and click "Start" at the top of the page
+  * Note that it shows the sensor id of the sensor for which it is emitting data
 * View sensor data being written to the RabbitMQ cluster
+  * View the sensor data by watching the application logs
+    * `tanzu apps workload tail dotnet-sensors-rabbit`
+  * Or watch the activity in the RabbitMQ management GUI
     * Get RabbitMQ username and password
       * `kubectl rabbitmq secrets example-rabbitmq-cluster-1`
     * Open RabbitMQ management GUI and login
       * `kubectl rabbitmq manage example-rabbitmq-cluster-1`
     * View queue activity by going to "Queues" and selecting the queue with a name starting with "sensor-data"

-### Create and deploy the SpringBoot Application that gets readings from the queue and displays them:
+### Create and deploy the SpringBoot application that gets readings from the queue and displays them

 * Open your TAP web Interface, for example:  [http://tap-gui.tap.jbush.io/create](http://tap-gui.tap.jbush.io/create)
 * Find the "Spring Sensors" application, and click the **"CHOOSE"** button